zhbai/AutoCT/docker/README.md

 ### Run Docker Container

 The `docker run` shown below places you inside a container named `tbi-reg`.
 The -v option is used to mount a host volume onto the docker container.
-The command below mounts the `tbi_registration` repository directory and a `data` directory.
+The command below mounts  a `/data` directory.

 ```sh
 ## Replace  DATA_DIR_ON_HOST with the absolute path to your data on the host machine